-When users search Google for ‘Villas in Sicily’, you want them to land to your category page so that they get to see all available villas in that particular location and not to view a single villa page.
+When users search Google for ‘Villas in Sicily’, you want them to land to your category page so that they view all available villas in that particular location and not a single property.

-If you have experience with such scenarios, you know that Google many times may choose not to show the category page because they find the individual pages or posts to have more valuable and unique content.
+If you have experience with such scenarios, you know that Google might choose not to show the category page because they find the individual pages to have more valuable and unique content.

 How do you solve this problem?

-There are a number of things you can do to help Google show the category page in their results.
+There are a number of things you can do to help Google rank the category page in their results.

-Next, to solve the problem of not having any unique content on the category pages, you need to add a few paragraphs of text to the ‘Description’ field of the category pages and normally these will be shown at the top of the page.
-I say ‘normally they will be shown’ since it depends on the theme you are using and if it is configured to show the category description or not.
+Next, to solve the problem of not having unique content on the category pages, you need to add a few paragraphs of text to the ‘Description’ field.

-If everything is configured correctly then your category pages will have a unique title, a unique H1 heading and a useful description.
+If everything is configured correctly, your category pages will have a unique title, a unique H1 heading and a useful description.

-Before proceeding to the next step, if you have paging enabled for your category pages (or if it shows options like ‘next post’ or ‘previous post’ at the bottom of the page), make sure that all subsequent pages have canonical URLS pointing to the first page as explained in details in this post.
+Before proceeding to the next step, if you have paging enabled for your category pages (or if it shows options like ‘next post’ or ‘previous post’ at the bottom of the page), make sure that all subsequent pages have canonical URLS pointing to the first page.

 As far as on-page SEO is concerned, these are all the settings you need to make to your category pages.